Frequently Asked Questions (FAQs)

 How do I know if I have the latest version of the firmware and software?

 After you connect to the Adapter, go to the About page.
 If you are not current with the firmware and/or software, your version will be highlighted in red along with an update message.

 About the BlueFire App - Getting Started

-What is the BlueFire for Trucks App and what does it do?
+What is the BlueFire App and what does it do?

-BlueFire for Trucks is an Android and iOS app that wirelessly connects to the BlueFire Data Adapter and displays information from the truck for various functions.
+The BlueFire App is an Android, iOS, and Windows 10 app that wirelessly connects to the BlueFire Data Adapter and displays information from the on-board computers for various functions.